iCodeWalker/r3f-first-app/readme.md

 ## Orbit control

+    In order to rotate the camera around the scene, we need to add OrbitalControl.

     Orbit control isn't part of the default Three.js classes (in the Three variable).
     We can't declare it like a <mesh> or <boxGeometry>